26-Year-Old Goalie – St. Louis Blues

 Jake Allen Contract Information:

-Signed a two-year extension with the Blues in July of 2013.
+Signed a four-year, $17.4 million contract extension with the Blues in July of 2016.

 To instantly reveal our fantasy analysis of every player – including Jake Allen – simply subscribe now.

 |2016-17 Proj||26||NHL||STL||64||Subscribe now to see our 2016-17 projections for Jake Allen|

 Age is determined on October 1st of each season.No Yes